hz-inova/run_jnb/README.md

 error_type=None, error_value=None, error_traceback=None)
 ```
 Please see the exported notebook by [only parametrising](example/_run_jnb/Power_function-output.ipynb) and by [parametrising and executing ](example/_run_jnb/Power_function-output%20(1).ipynb) the initial notebook.
-Same output can be obtained by using *arg* parameter:
+Same output can be obtained by using *arg* parameter
 ```python
 >>> run_jnb('.../Power_function.ipynb', return_mode=True, arg='{"exponent":1}')
 ```
-or using the command line tool:
+or using the command line tool (the output is returned only in verbose mode and the tuple is serialised as a csv)
 ```sh
 # " can be escaped by \"
 $ run_jnb ./Power_function.ipynb -m true -a "{\"exponent\":1}" -vvv
 ".../_run_jnb/Power_function-output.ipynb",,,,
 ```
-At command line the output is returned only in verbose mode (the tuple is serialised as a csv).

-*np_arange_args* and *exponent* can be parametrised:
+*np_arange_args* and *exponent* can be parametrised
 ```python
 # parametrise using keyword arguments
 >>> run_jnb('./Power_function.ipynb', return_mode=True, exponent=3, np_arange_args={'start':-20,'stop':20,'step':0.1})